 Most manufacturers of these windows allow you to come in with your specifications and then they build the window to fit.
 This allows for full customization of your home and for personalization of your project.
-They come in a number of shapes some of which you may have not heard of before.
-The majority of specialty windows on the market come pre-finished and are available in a number of styles and colors so that you can install them upon delivery.
+Available in unique shapes and sizes, the majority of specialty windows on the market come pre-finished and are available in a number of styles and colors so they can be installed upon delivery.

 - Octagon Windows – These windows have eight sides in the shape of an octagon.
 You can find them in a number of varieties with different types of frames and designs.
 You can find them in wood, aluminum or vinyl frames and shaped like regular or elongated octagons.